What you need to know today about the virus outbreak

-The death toll from the global coronavirus pandemic has surpassed 11,000 people worldwide and sickened more than 286,000.
-Traditional tourist magnets like London are eerily quiet.
-Elections in the U.S. are being pushed back.
-Organizers of the Tokyo Olympics are facing resistance from athletes who want the games postponed.
-The African nation of Angola has announced its first coronavirus case, bringing to at least 40 the number of countries on that continent to report an infection.
+In Italy, both new cases and deaths declined for a second consecutive day, providing a faint glimmer of hope, though it is too soon to say whether the crisis is leveling off.

+A surge in infections has caused a critical shortage of medical supplies in many places.
+The hunt for ventilators and other critical items is consuming Europe and the U.S.

-Here are some of AP’s top stories Saturday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day:
+Here are some of AP’s top stories Monday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: